-ADN-AE5 creates a semantic descriptor resource under each of the ADN resources representing a sensor application instance (i.e ADN-AE1, ADN-AE2, ADN-AE3 and ADN-AE4).The semantic information has been provided by a human user using the smartphone application.
+ADN-AE5 creates a semantic descriptor resource under each of the ADN resources representing a sensor application instance (i.e. ADN-AE1, ADN-AE2, ADN-AE3 and ADN-AE4).The semantic information has been provided by a human user using the smartphone application.
 It provides information about the sensor, the sensor measurements (e.g. unit of measurement) and what is being measured.
-In the given example these are the information measured by the sensor (temperature), the unit of measurement (Celsius or Fahrenheit), and the relaton to the Thing for which the value is being measured (house or fridge).
+In the given example these are the information measured by the sensor (temperature), the unit of measurement (Celsius or Fahrenheit), and the relation to the Thing for which the value is being measured (house or fridge).

-Figure 9.2.3-1: Semantic descriptor resource creation phase call flows.
+Figure 9.2.3-1: Semantic descriptor resource creation phase call flows